kewlbear/FFmpeg-iOS-build-script/README.md

 [![Build Status](https://travis-ci.org/kewlbear/FFmpeg-iOS-build-script.svg?branch=master)](https://travis-ci.org/kewlbear/FFmpeg-iOS-build-script)

-This is a shell script to build FFmpeg libraries for iOS and tvOS apps.
+This is a shell script to build FFmpeg as XCFramework

 Tested with:

 * FFmpeg 4.2
-* Xcode 10.1
+* Xcode 11

 ## Requirements

 * https://github.com/libav/gas-preprocessor
 * yasm 1.2.0

+## Supported platforms

+* iOS: arm64 for device and X86_64 for simulator
+* tvOS: arm64 for device and X86_64 for simulator
+* macOS: X86_64
+* macOS-catalyst: X86_64

 ## Usage

-Use build-ffmpeg-tvos.sh for tvOS.

-* To build everything:

-        ./build-ffmpeg.sh

-* To build arm64 libraries:

-        ./build-ffmpeg.sh arm64

-* To build fat libraries for armv7 and x86_64 (64-bit simulator):

-        ./build-ffmpeg.sh armv7 x86_64

-* To build fat libraries from separately built thin libraries:
+* To build XCFramework with all platforms included, run

-        ./build-ffmpeg.sh lipo
+        ./build.sh

+## Issues

+* x86_64 binaries are built without ASM support, since ASM for x86_64 is actually x86 and that confuses `xcodebuild -create-xcframework`

 ## Download